IDMNYU/IdeationPrototyping_LadyK/CoreWeekly.md

 3. Begin creating a moodboard to visually describe the different levels and scope of this issue. (due in a couple weeks).
 This moodboard will have iterations over the next few weeks.
 (NO PINTEREST)

+#### Week 6: Collecting Materials

+1. Continue to probe and review your research.
+Is this confirming your assumptions or negating?

+2. Work on your Statements for your project.
+Perhaps it's a problem statement, How Might We...., How to ...., In what ways might we....."
+Work to craft this statement.
+Write a short reflection on where you are at.
+Talk about how you should then steer your research?

+3. Work to gather 2-3 more sources.
+Annotate their topic and use towards your project

+4. Continue to organize and collect dates for your timeline.
+Post the information/data.

+5. Continue to add to your moodboard, given your revelations.
+Post the information/data.

+6. Continue to collect various stakeholders with regards to your topic.
+Post the information/data.